yadong-zhang/yadong-zhang.github.io/_pages/about.md

 ---
 I am a Ph.D. student at [Department of Civil and Environmental Engineering](https://engineering.vanderbilt.edu//cee/) at [Vanderbilt University](https://www.vanderbilt.edu) since Sep 2021.

+** I am actively looking for interns and full-time jobs, please reach out if you have openings! **

 Research
 ========
 My research lies in the domain of uncertainty quantification.
 Specifially, I develop advanced computational methods and frameworks to facilitate reliability and risk assessment in various engineering disciplines.